martimolanes/Iot-Stuff/README.md

 This folder contains the api code to get the data from the database and show it in the route `/weather` of the server.
 ##### 6. web
 This folder contains the web code to show the data from the api in a web page.
+##### 7. docs
+This folder contains some useful scripts to test the system.
+- `publisherMQTT.sh`: script to publish data to the mqtt-broker.

 ## How to Run
 ### Pre-requisites